digital-asset/daml/language-support/hs/bindings/examples/nim/demo.md

 - For lines that start `$`, type them at the terminal.
 - For lines that start `Alice>` or `Bob>` or `Charlie>`, type them at the relevant `nim` console.
 You'll end up with three terminals running simultaneously.

-## 0. Setup: Build application and update the DAML SDK
+## 0. Setup: Build application and update the SDK

     $ cd daml
     $ bazel build language-support/hs/bindings/examples/nim/...